rdentato/tst/tutorial/tutorial.md

       // A bunch of checks that should read from the file
       // They will be skipped the f == NULL
     }

+    // other test cases you do want to execute regardless.
   }
 ```